maptime/nola/_posts/2016-09-14-data-formats-and-carto.md

 title: A Brief Introduction to Geographic Data Formats & A Crash Course in Carto...(DB)
 rsvp: https://www.meetup.com/MaptimeNOLA/events/233759256/
 ---
+Whew!
+What a title.
 We missed you in August, so we're brining you a two-fer September!
 Bring a machine if you've got it - we'll be making a map or two.

 We'll start with a basic overview of a few data formats you might've heard buzzing around (shapefile, kml, wfs, geojson, geotiff).
 If you've got favorite tricks or tools for file transformations now's your time to shine.